okbob/pspg/README.md

 * restart <code>mc</code>

 # Know issues

 * When you use `pspg` on Cygwin, then some temporary freezing of scrolling was reported In this case, please, use an option `--no-sleep`.
+I see slow scrolling (via scrollbar) inside konsole (KDE terminal).
+The option `--no-sleep` helps too.

 # Usage in watch mode